 As you cross the bridge that connects Discovery Island to Pandora, you start to see, hear and feel a subtle shift.
 Otherworldly insect noises fill your ears, and a large ACE sign welcomes you to the Valley of Mo'ara.
 Look at the map and be sure to heed the sign's warnings.

 The first sign of otherworldly life is the giant Flasca Reclonada.
 While this large plant looms over the entrance, it's inviting.
 Step up to the plant and touch its exposed pinkish insides.
 The Flasca Reclonada will convey its delight with water and steam.

-The Valley of Mo'ara is filled with pathways, bridges, seating areas and creatures—living and plant life.
-Keep an eye out for Vein Pods (green pod-like plants) Puffball Trees (large round trees) and the spiny-like Grinch Tree.
+The Valley of Mo'ara is filled with pathways, bridges, seating areas and creatures and unique plant life.
+Keep an eye out for Vein Pods (green pod-like plants), Puffball Trees (large round trees) and the spiny-like Grinch Tree.